-Books and supplies used by the student are available in the University Bookstore at reasonaille prices.
+Books and supplies used by the student are available in the Student Union Bookstore at reasonable prices and may be charged to the student's Bursar account.
 Additional incidental and personal expenses such as clothing and entertainment will depend upon the individual student.

 Sponsored International Students.
-It is the long-established practice of Oklahoma State University to charge a special administrative/management/programming fee for sponsored international students who need extra assistance and/or whose sponsors have indicated a requirement for supplementary assistance.
+It is the long-established practice of Oklahoma State University to charge a special administrative/management/programming fee for sponsored international students who need extra assistance and/ or whose sponsors have indicated a requirement for supplementary assistance.
 This assistance is beyond the scope of the regular University program established for domestic students.
 The customary fee is \$275.00 per semester.
 It is the established practice and policy of the University to charge appropriate amounts for such items as special training, research costs, enrichment, necessary travel and transportation, and other costs as may be required to provide a complete and appropriate program of education for sponsored international students.
 The Office of International Students and Scholars is designated to coordinate, expedite, and administer all aspects of procedures pertaining to such programs of education and training.
-Sponsors should direct all matters to the University's Office of International Students and Scholars, 076 Student Union.
+Sponsors should direct all matters to the University's Office of International Students and Scholars.
+076 Student Union.
 Electronic mail may be sent to thuff@okway.okstate.edu.
 The fax number is (405) 744-8120.